dbt-labs/docs.getdbt.com/website/docs/docs/integrate/quickstart-semantic-layer.md

 :::info 📌

-Before you continue with the below steps, you must have a multi tenant dbt Cloud Team or Enterprise plan.
-Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse dbt metrics in external tools, which requires access to the [Metadata API](/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview).
+Before continuing, you must have a multi-tenant dbt Cloud Team or Enterprise plan.
+Developer accounts will be able to query the Proxy Server using SQL but will not be able to browse dbt metrics in external tools, which requires access to the [Metadata API](/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview).

 :::